rishabhjain4/disaster-pipeline/README.md

 3. Go to http://0.0.0.0:3001/

 ### Important Files:
+1. data/
-- `data/process_data.py`: The ETL pipeline used to process data in preparation.
+    process_data.py : The ETL pipeline used to process data in preparation. messages.db : SQLite Database
+2. models/
-- `models/train_classifier.py`: The Machine Learning pipeline used to fit, tune, evaluate, and export the model to a Python pickle.
+    train_classifier.py : The Machine Learning pipeline used to fit, tune, evaluate, and export the model to a Python pickle. model.pkl : Pickle file of the trained model.
+3. app/
-- `app/templates/*.html`: HTML templates for the web app.
-- `run.py`: Start the Python server for the web app and prepare visualizations.
+    templates/*.html : HTML templates for the web app. run.py : Start the Python server for the web app and prepare visualizations.